gustavo-meilus/mcp-yoda/README.md

 ### 4. Test the Yoda TTS tool

 Once the server is running and connected to Cursor, you can use the `yodaTTS` tool to convert any text to Yoda's voice.
 The audio will play locally and a download link will be provided.

+### Example

+Here is an example of the output: [example.wav](https://github.com/gustavo-meilus/mcp-yoda/tree/main/example)

 ---